adnanraghib1308/Text-recognition-app/README.md

-# Text-recognition-app

-It is a mobile app that recognises text from the images and give it as an output.
+# Text-recognition-appIt is a mobile app that recognises text from the images and give it as an output.